Micro-Recognition: The Small Kudos That Make a Big Impact

 🔹 Use a tool like esteam.life

 Make giving and tracking kudos seamless—especially in distributed or asynchronous teams.
+If you prefer structured messages that still feel personal, check out what kudo cards are.

 Micro-recognition works best when it’s visible, voluntary and valued.
 Make it easy and it becomes automatic.